jonwillits/python_for_bcs/README.md

-# python_for_bcs
+# Python for BCS
-Introduction to Python for Brain and Cognitive Sciences
+This repository contains all the supplementary materials for BCOG 200, Introduction to Programming for Brain and Cognitive Sciences, taught at the University of Illinois at Urbana Champaign by Jon Willits.

-##### This contains two subdirectories
-- Textbook: A book for the course that I am working on
-- BCOG200: The course materials (syllabus, labs, homework assignments, lecture slides)
+- Find out more about the course by consulting the most recent syllabus in the Syllabus directory.
+- Homework, Lab Assignments, and Lecture Slides are all in the approporiately named directories.